CWood-sdf/spaceport.nvim/README.md

 ## Events

-Spaceport emits two events:
+Spaceport emits three events:

 - `SpaceportEnter`: This event is emitted when spaceport is entered
-- `SpaceportDone`: This event is emitted when the project is exited, or when neovim is started with a file or directory argument
+- `SpaceportDone`: This event is emitted when a project is entered, or when neovim is started with a file or directory argument
+- `SpaceportDonePre`: This event is emitted before a project is entered

 ## Spaceport Buffer Name